 - Secondly, profit maximization presents a shorter term view as compared to wealth maximization.
 Short-term profit maximization can be achieved by the managers at the cost of long-term sustainability of the business.

 - Thirdly, wealth maximization considers the time value of money.
 It is important as we all know that a dollar today and a dollar one-year latter do not have the same value.
 In wealth maximization, the future cash flows are discounted at an appropriate discounted rate to represent their present value.
+Suppose there are two projects A and B, project A is more profitable however it is going to generate profit over a long period of time, while project B is less profitable however it is able to generate return in a shorter period.
+In a situation of an uncertainty, project B may be preferable.
+So, timing of returns is ignored by profit maximization, it is considered in wealth maximization.

 - Fourthly, the wealth-maximization criterion considers the risk and uncertainty factor while considering the discounting rate.
 The discounting rate reflects both time and risk.
 Higher the uncertainty, the discounting rate is higher and vice-versa.